EndPointCorp/end-point-blog/2014/02/19/dbdpg-utf-8-perl-postgresql.html.md

 ```

 Now our snowman has the correct length, and Data::Peek shows us that it has a UTF8 section.
-However, it's not a great solution, because it ignores client_encoding, has to scan every single string, and because it means having to always remember  to set an obscure attribute in your code every time you connect.
+However, it’s not a great solution, because it ignores client_encoding, has to scan every single string, and because it means having to always remember  to set an obscure attribute in your code every time you connect.
 Version 3.0.0 and up will check your [client_encoding](http://www.postgresql.org/docs/9.3/static/multibyte.html), and as long as it is UTF-8 (and it really ought to be!), it will automatically return strings with the utf8 flag set.
 Here is our snowman test on 3.0.0 with no explicit setting of pg_enable_utf8:

 ```
 $ git checkout 3.0.0; perl Makefile.PL; make